TensorBinding/TensorBinding.jl/README.md

 **Topological invariants**
 - Chern number and local Chern marker for Haldane and general 2D models
-- Winding number for SSH
+- Winding number for SSH and general 1D models

 The package is under active development.
 A full function reference is available in `TensorBinding_overview.txt` and example notebooks are in `examples/`.